Azure/iot-identity-service/docs/develop-an-agent.md

 key_handle="$(<<< "$identity" jq -r '.spec.auth.keyHandle')"
 ```

-#### **Step 2** Build a bas64-encoded resource URI that expires
+#### **Step 2** Build a base64-encoded resource URI that expires

-Concatenate the URL encoded `resource_uri` with a desired expiry.
+Concatenate the URL-encoded `resource_uri` with a desired expiry.
 The script below uses an expiry of 1 day from today.

-In the next step you generate the signed token to connect to IoT Hub by calling the Keys Service's `/sign` API and providing this string as the **message** parameter.
+In the next step, you generate the signed token to connect to IoT Hub by calling the Keys Service's `/sign` API and providing this string as the **message** parameter.
 The parameter must be a base64-encoded value.

 > **Note**
 >